Christian mom life

 Let truth fill your kitchen while you pack lunches or make dinner.

-Here’s my Spotify Faith Playlist in case you don’t know where to start.
+If you are on Spotify and want my Spotify Faith Playlist, email me and I will set you up.
 There are several genres of music in this list.

 Bring your children into the small moments.